Para-abelian varieties and Albanese maps: Maximal abelian subvarieties

 Let $k$ be a ground field of characteristic $p\geq 0$, and $G$ be a group scheme of finite type.
 The goal of this section is to describe the maximal abelian subvariety $G_\ab\subset G$, making evident that its formation commutes with ground field extensions.
 We start by defining a three-step filtration $G=G_0\supset G_1\supset G_2\supset G_3$, which is of independent interest.

 Let $G^\aff$ be the spectrum of the ring $\Gamma(G,\O_G)$.
 Then the group law on $G$ induces a group law on $G^\aff$, and the canonical map $G\ra G^\aff$ is a homomorphism.
 We denote by $G_1$ its kernel.
 Then $G\ra G^\aff$ is flat and surjective, so that $G/G_1=G^\aff$, and furthermore $h^0(\O_{G_1})=1$ (\cite{Demazure; Gabriel 1970}, Chapter III, \S3, Theorem 8.2).
 The latter condition means that $G_1$ is \emph{anti-affine}.
 According to \cite{Brion 2017}, Proposition 3.3.4 this ensures that $G_1$ is smooth and commutative.
-We then define $G_2\subset G_1$ as the maximal subgroup scheme that is smooth, connected and affine.
-Finally, write $G_3\subset G_2$ for the maximal subgroup scheme that is multiplicative, so that $G_2/G_3$ is unipotent.
+We then define $G_2\subset G_1$ as the largest subgroup scheme that is smooth, connected and affine (\cite{Brion 2017}, Lemma 3.1.4).
+Finally, write $G_3\subset G_2$ for the largest subgroup scheme that is multiplicative, so that $G_2/G_3$ is unipotent (\cite{Demazure; Gabriel 1970}, Chapter IV, \S3, Theorem 1.1).
 This defines the desired three-step filtration on $G$.